tirzaelise/Afstudeerproject/PROGRESS.md

 - Evaluation: What's important is how the program came to the conclusion of what drinks were missing
 - Evaluate how natural and robust the conversation was
 - Thesis: What is necessary knowledge in order to understand the literature.
 What would you have wanted to know about natural dialogue before you started working?

+## Friday 12/05/2017

+I looked into using the Cheers script as a data set.
+One of the scripts I found was not annotated with a name so I would not be able to determine who is speaking without labeling this manually.
+Another script I found was annotated with a name, but in a scanned PDF format so I cannot parse this automatically.

+I debugged the code to create the key words (24241 words).
+There is done a check to see if the words in a natural sentence occur in the key words.
+If they don't, then a string is generated that indicates what functions in the sentence were not understood.